Intsights/sergeant/docs/worker/worker/post_work.md

-# Worker - post_work
+# post_work

-The `post_work` method is invoked by the worker for every execution of a task, after it has finished a `work` run.
-This method allows the user to perform an operation after every task is executed.
-It can be used to close an APM transaction, or to send a metrics.
+After a task has been completed, the worker calls the `post_work` method.
+This method allows the user to perform an operation after each task is completed.
+You can use it to close an APM transaction or to send a metric.

 ## Definition